On the sizes of generalized cactus graphs: Upper bounds and extremal graphs

 Based on the analysis of the graph blocks in the three cases above, we have directly proven this theorem. \end{proof}

 The characterization theorems for extremal 3-cactus graphs and 4-cactus graphs are given here.
 The proof techniques of the following two theorems are similar to Theorem \ref{2ex}.
-We leave the frustrating proof details to the reader.
+For the sake of article conciseness, we leave the similar and tedious proof details to the reader.